 Baptism is God’s will for every believer, and we rejoice whenever someone chooses to take that step of obedience here at The Moody Church.
-We schedule baptism services approximately once each quarter; three of them are included as part of the Sunday morning worship service, and our summer baptism is held in Lake Michigan.
+Baptism services are included as part of the Sunday morning worship service, except for our summer baptism, which is held in Lake Michigan.

 In order to be baptized at The Moody Church, one must be a regular attendee (membership is not required) and be able to demonstrate both a relationship with Christ and an understanding of the purposes of the baptism ordinance.
 In order to ensure that this is the case, we offer a Baptism Preparation Class, which is required for all who wish to be baptized.
-There is no cost for the class, and no pre-registration is necessary.
+There is no cost for the class.

 It means “to plunge or to immerse.”
 At The Moody Church, we baptize by immersion; that is, the entire body is immersed in water.
 We realize that other groups baptize by “pouring” or “sprinkling,” but we do not.
 Every church—including those who baptize other ways—will recognize baptism by immersion.